SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 To be noted, we train our \alias with two optimizers, one for inverse dynamics model with $\mathcal{L}_{inv}$ and the other for overall parameters of high-level skill abstraction and low-level planning with $\mathcal{L}_{\mathrm{VQ}} + \lambda \mathcal{L}_{\mathit{diff}}$, where $\lambda$ is a loss weight.
 This carefully constructed loss architecture enables \alias to excel in a multi-task environment, generalizing across tasks by simply substituting the inverse dynamics model $\Psi(\cdot)$ specific to each new task's requirements.

-Additionally, the language encoder is achieved by leveraging a pre-trained GPT-2~\cite{gpt2} with parameters frozen to ensure stability in the language understanding component.
+Additionally, we utilize a pre-trained distilBERT~\cite{distilbert} as our language encoder, adopting the configuration consistent with \lorl~\cite{lorl} and LISA~\cite{lisa}, while freezing its parameters to guarantee stability in language understanding.
 And we employ diverse settings to serve as the visual encoder to ensure fair comparison in different datasets.
 We elaborate the details in corresponding parts of Sec.~\ref{sec:experiment}.
 More training details are shown in Appendix~\ref{append:train_detail} and we also provide some pseudo-code of our algorithm in Appendix~\ref{append:pseudo}.